SimonFJ20/vim-nearley/README.md

 Vim syntax highlighting for [nearley](https://github.com/kach/nearley).

-The syntax determines to use Typescript or Javascript, depending on if it finds `^@preprocessor typescript`.
+The syntax determines whether to use Typescript or Javascript depending on, if it finds `^@preprocessor typescript`.

 ## Install